andreramolivaz/Xtetris/README.md

 ## Getting Started

-To play X-Tetris, follow these steps:
+To play Xtetris, follow these steps:

 1. Clone or download this repository
-2. Compile the source code with a C compiler
+2. Compile the source code with a C compiler (i.e. XCode)
 3. Run the program and choose the game mode from the initial menu

 ## Requirements